-In a world where there are four different versions of USB 3.2, two types of USB 3.1 and a host of connector types and power specs, the idea of a new standard might seem overwhelming.
+In a marketplace where PC and peripheral vendors use a confusing array of USB version numbers to market their products, the idea of a new standard might seem overwhelming.
 However, there’s also a lot to look forward to.
 Here’s everything you need to know about USB 4.

 Main Benefits of USB 4